JAlcocerT/JAlcocerT/content/blog/dev-web-ghost-astro.md

 * https://pagespeed.web.dev/
 * https://web-check.xyz/

+As always, a pass to **LinkChecker** does no harm:

 ```sh
 docker run --rm -it -u $(id -u):$(id -g) ghcr.io/linkchecker/linkchecker:latest --verbose https://libreportfolio.fyi/ > Review_links_libreportfolio.txt
 ```

+You can review the `.txt` and also ask LLMs to spot problematic points.

 ---

 ## Conclusions

+Connecting Ghost CMS to astro is not that straight forward.

+What a surprise!

+I need to think a way to move forward to scale how I serve websites.

+But probably this wont be my way to go.

 ### Why that much love to Astro